oatlog/oatlog/doc/report/main.typ

 == Oatlog

-This thesis' contribution lies in introducing Oatlog, an independently developed e-graph engine, which implements with the egglog language and achieves a significant speedup compared to egglog.
+This thesis' contribution lies in introducing Oatlog, an independently developed e-graph engine, which implements the egglog language and achieves a significant speedup compared to egglog.

 Like egglog, it can be seen as a Datalog engine with support for unification.
 Unlike egglog, it compiles rules ahead-of-time (aot$#h(2pt)approx#h(2pt)$oat) which allows query planning and index